-Quality Control Technology
+Quality Systems Technology

-The quality control technology technician program is an occupational program for persons seeking a career in the quality control field and for existing quality control personnel who desire to enhance their knowledge and careers.

-The program consists of a basic certificate (one semester), an advanced certificate (two semesters) and an associate of applied science degree (two years).
-The basic certificate will provide the basic knowledge of manufacturing methods, engineering blueprints and the quality function.
-The advanced certificate will provide the student with knowledge and hands-on usage of the various tools for inspection of manufacturing processes and application of quality control methods.
-The final two semesters will be a quality assurance orientation towards a selected commodity which includes electronics, microelectronics, general fabrication and management systems.

-The program will also aid the student in the preparation for the examination to obtain certification from the American Society for Quality Control (ASQC) as a certified quality control technician.
+Quality Systems Technology is an occupational program for persons seeking or pursuing a career in the quality field and for persons wishing to use Total Quality Management (TQM) concepts in other career fields.
+The program consists of a Basic Certificate (one semester), an Advanced Certificate (two semesters), and an Associate of Applied Science Degree (two years).
+The Basic Certificate gives an introduction to TQM and Statistical Process Control.
+The Advanced Certificate provides the student with knowledge of Quality Management including auditing, the economics of quality, and applications of TQM methods.
+The Associate Degree provides a quality systems orientation toward a selected commodity or services such as manufacturing (electronics, microelectronics, fabrication, etc.), hospitality, health care and management.
+Also, the program will aid the student in preparing for the examination to obtain certification from the ASQC (American Society of Quality Control).

-Quality Control Technology-Basic Certificate For Direct Employment
+Quality Systems Technology-Basic Certificate For Direct Employment